kksy/Project1_TicTacToe/README.md

 + Changing markers
 + Alert using manually made modal window

+### Languages
++ HTML
++ CSS
++ Javascript (jQuery)

-### Suggestions and Bugs
+### Known Bugs
-+ On mobile, the modals are not in the proper position
++ On mobile, the modals sit too low on the screen when zoomed in portrait view
-+ Images too small on mobile
++ Clicking the last row of squares expands the container for the board on Firefox

+### Suggestions
++ Instead of using buttons as container for the markers, use div
++ Instead of making new image elements for the markers, try changing the div background property

 ## Past Commit

 ### Fixed
 + Adding an image element inside the button stretches the container in other browsers
++ Overwriting of other player's marker

 ### First Commit
 + Tic Tac Toe game working with check for winner and tie in console